chsabii/Tracking-Wildlife/README.md

 # view
 Once the application is running, visit http://localhost:8000/docs for interactive API documentation using Swagger UI.
 # License
-This project is licensed under the RIVON License.
+This project is licensed under the [RIVON-AI](https://github.com/rivon-ai) License.
 See the LICENSE file for details.